axeptia/customer-data-exporter/src/AxeptiaExporter.Console/Readme.md

 Server=local-server;Database=Transaction;User Id=myId;Password=myPwd;MultipleActiveResultSets=true

 |[[Sql]]|
 /***
-Sql to use when retrieving records from Database that should be sent to Axeptia.
+Sql to retrieve records that should be sent to Axeptia.
 It must contain the @runFrom parameter, which is used to restrict the number of records that should be exported.
 @runFrom parameter is set in RunFrom section in this file
 ***/